TN reports six more coronavirus cases, govt steps up action;

 "Workers in agriculture, construction and several other unorganised sectors are facing daily wage losses.
 Help is (also) needed for providing food for poor and the destitute."
 Local authorities continued to carry out massive disinfection exercises in their respective regions while authorities left no stone unturned to implement the lockdown.
 Of the six new cases, five people contracted the infection through contact with those who tested positive for the coronavirus.

 In a tweet, the National Health Mission - Tamil Nadu said: "6 new positive cases of #Covid19 in TN..." and taking "the total tally to 35 so far."
-When asked by PTI, a senior health official said the total number of cases includes a man who has been discharged and another who died.
+A senior health official said the total number of cases includes a man who has been discharged and another who died.
 Prime Minister Narendra Modi earlier in the day told the Tamil Nadu Chief Minister to enforce strictly the three- week national lockdown declared to check the spread of the virus and ensure availability of essential commodities for the people.

 Palaniswami apprised Modi in detail about the steps being taken continuously by the state government against the contagion.
 "Considering public good, the Prime Minister said the prohibitory orders under section 144 should be followed strictly and people should ensure social distancing," the release said.